AWSW-Modding/AWSW-Modtools/docs/installation.rst

 Download the mod tools here_.
 Extract the zip and copy-paste bootstrap.rpy, mods, and modloader folders to the game directory in your AWSW installation.

 The DRM-free installation directory is wherever you extracted the game.
 The Steam installation directory can be found by right-clicking the entry in your Steam library, hitting 'Properties', clicking the 'Local Files' tab, and then clicking 'Browse Local Files'.

+The only mod required is the core mod.
+The core mod loads some crucial components of the mod framework.

 .. _here: https://github.com/AWSWCommunity/AWSW-Modtools/archive/develop.zip